My mom is known for her creamy, garlic mashed potatoes.

 How to Make Garlic Mashed Potatoes

 Cut potatoes.
-Rinse and peel the potatoes then cut into 1½” chunks.
-In a large pot over medium-high heat, bring water to a rolling boil.
+Rinse and peel the potatoes then cut into 1½” (4cm) chunks.
+Add to a large pot and fill with enough cold water to cover the potatoes by ½” (1.3cm).

-Boil the potatoes.
-Cook the potatoes until they are tender, stirring occasionally, about 20 minutes.
-Drain the potatoes completely.
+Cook potatoes.
+Cook the potatoes until they are fork tender, stirring occasionally, about 20 minutes.

 Serve.
-Serve in a large serving bowl and garnish with chives.
+Serve in a large serving bowl and garnish with chives and additional pats of butter.

 Other Recipes to Try